KolbySnider/sqlrecover/README.md

 }
 ```

-Decoders cover epoch-millis/seconds timestamps, call-type and SMS-type enums,
+Decoders handle epoch-millis and epoch-seconds timestamps, call-type and
-boolean flags, and durations.
-The timestamp decoder range-checks its input
+SMS-type enums, boolean flags, and durations.
+The timestamp decoder
+range-checks its input (roughly 1990 to 2100) so an ordinary integer column
-(≈1990–2100) so a non-timestamp integer column isn't dressed up as a bogus date,
-and unknown enum codes are left undecoded rather than guessed.
+doesn't get dressed up as a date, and unknown enum codes are left alone rather
+than guessed at.

 ## Cross-artifact timeline

-With `--timeline`, the tool merges every dated artifact event — SMS and calls,
+With `--timeline`, the tool merges every dated event (SMS and calls, live and
-**live and recovered** — into one chronological view.
-This is the payoff of
-artifact recognition and decoding: instead of a per-table dump, you get "what
+recovered) into a single chronological view.
+Instead of a per-table dump, you
-happened on this device, in order", with deleted and modified events slotted
+get the device's activity in order, with deleted and modified events slotted
 into place and flagged.

 ```